A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Solution approach

-Once Phase~2 of the solution approach is complete or reached its time limit, we process the room solutions that have nurse assignments (see \cref{sec_subproblems_heuristic_nurse}) in order of increasing total cost in Phase 3.
-The goal of Phase~3 is to improve the nurse assignment costs further by using now an exact MIP approach.
-For larger instances this MIP is quite hard to solve exactly within a few minutes.
-This is in contrast to the operating theater assignment MIPs (see \cref{sec_subproblems_theater}) and even to the admission MIP.
-The latter was not necessarily smaller, but the solvers were able to produce several good solutions early on without much gap to optimality.
-We tried several approaches such as Benders' decomposition~\cite{Benders62}, but without much success.
-The best approach turned out to be the complete MIP as stated in \eqref{eq:nurse_obj}--\eqref{eq:nurse_excess}.
+Once Phase~2 of the solution approach is complete or reached its time limit, we process the solutions that are complete, i.e, that have solution values for all four subproblems, and process them in order of increasing total cost.
+The goal of Phase~3 is to reduce the nurse-to-room assignment costs further by using an exact MIP approach for the nurse-to-room assignment compared to the heuristic in Phase~2.

+In contrast to the MIP for patient-to-OT assignment and even for patient admission, this MIP is quite hard to solve exactly within a few minutes.
+The patient admission MIP is not necessarily smaller, but the solver was able to produce several good solutions early on without large gaps to optimality.
+We tried several approaches for the nurse-to-room assignment, such as Benders' decomposition~\cite{Benders62}, but without much success.
+The best approach turned out to be the complete MIP as stated in~\eqref{eq:nurse_obj}--\eqref{eq:nurse_excess}.

 \DeclareDocumentCommand\varNurseDayShiftRoom{oooo}{\ensuremath{\IfValueTF{#4}{x_{#1,#2,#3,#4}}{x}}} \DeclareDocumentCommand\varNursePatient{oo}{\ensuremath{\IfValueTF{#2}{y_{#1,#2}}{y}}} \DeclareDocumentCommand\varExcess{ooo}{\ensuremath{\IfValueTF{#3}{\varepsilon_{#1,#2,#3}}{\varepsilon}}}